Indian navy searches for 78 missing from barge sunk by storm - WTMJ

-NEW DELHI (AP) — Indian navy ships and helicopters searched in extreme weather and rough seas Wednesday for 78 people still missing from a barge that sank off Mumbai as a deadly cyclone blew ashore this week.
+NEW DELHI (AP) — Indian navy ships and helicopters searched in rough weather and seas Wednesday for 78 people still missing from a barge that sank off Mumbai as a deadly cyclone blew ashore this week.

 A survivor told the New Delhi Television news channel that he jumped into the sea with his life jacket and was later picked up by the navy.